 - The Competition Act applies to any agreement which limits competition.
 It generally impacts large businesses but it applies equally to small businesses.

 This act makes it illegal to create business cartels.
 A cartel is an association of manufacturers or suppliers with the purpose of maintaining prices at a high level and restricting competition.
 Within a cartel, businesses do not compete against each other.
 By doing so they increase their collective profits by not driving prices down by competitive pricing.

 These laws provide the Competition and Markets Authority (CMA) with the legal authority to investigate breaches and take action.
 Action can range from significant fines for businesses, disqualification of directors and even imprisonment.

 Failure to comply with these laws can, therefore, have significant and serious consequences.
 It is essential that businesses, no matter how big or small, which market they operate in, are aware of competition law and its implications.

 It is important to note these laws apply to the UK, however, for some businesses anti-competitive may behaviour extend beyond the UK to other EU Member States.
 This is prohibited by Articles 101 and 102 of the Treaty on the Functioning of the European Union (TFEU).

 UK and EU competition law prohibit two main types of anti-competitive activity:

 - anti-competitive agreements (under the Chapter I / Article 101 prohibitions);

 - and abuse of a dominant market position (under Chapter II / Article 102 prohibitions).

-These laws prevent any arrangements of agreements which manipulate competition and impact upon trade in both the UK and EU.
+These laws prevent any arrangements or agreements that manipulate competition and impact trade in both the UK and EU.
 It is important to note that currently, the UK Government has said it will make no changes to this law if the UK leaves the EU.
 Following Brexit, UK businesses will still be subject to European Union competition law.